RMITLibrary/easy_cite/markdown/apa7thed.md

 - Include the writers and directors for the episode.
 Include the contributor’s role in parentheses after each name.
 - If one person performed multiple roles, combine the descriptions with an ampersand (&).
-- Provide the season number and episode number after the title in brackets.
+- Provide the season number and episode number after the title in parentheses.
 - Separate multiple production companies with a semicolon.

 ##### Rule